 Fisheries and Oceans Canada is the agency responsible for managing and recovering the Southern Resident Killer Whales in Canada.
 Learn more about Canadian efforts

 In May 2018, Governor Jay Inslee signed an executive order to protect and recover the southern residents.
-The order established a Task Force, which is charged with delivering a set of recommended actions by November 16.
+The order established a Task Force, which was charged with delivering a set of recommended actions to the Governor.

 The Whale Trail was founded to promote awareness of and stewardship for the southern resident orcas.
 While our range and scope have expanded, we remain laser-focused on their recovery.

 Working with partners from California to British Columbia, we are building awareness of the orcas throughout their range, along the Pacific Coast and around the Salish Sea.